gulpjs/gulp/docs/getting-started.md

 ## .src, .watch, .dest - How do I use these things?

-For API specific documentation you can check out the [README](/README.md)
+For API specific documentation you can check out the [documentation for that](API.md)